Information about Cerivastatin

-Cerivastatin is used in the treatment of increased cholesterol levels in blood, increased triglycerides levels in blood and increased LDL levels in blood
+Cerivastatin is used in the treatment of increased cholesterol, increased triglycerides and increased LDL levels.

-Cerivastatin blocks an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
-It thus lowers the level of cholestrol in the body.
+Cerivastatin is a lipid-lowering medication (statins).
+It works by blocking an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
+It thus lower "bad" cholesterol (LDL), triglycerides and raise "good" cholesterol (HDL).

 Headache, Stomach pain, Constipation, Feeling sick, Muscle pain, Weakness, Dizziness, Increased glucose level in blood

 - ₹310Bayer Pharmaceuticals Pvt Ltd1 variant(s)

 - Decreases bad cholesterol and triglycerides, and increases good cholesterol levels.

 - Helps prevent heart attack, stroke and death, especially if you have diabetes, high blood pressure, obesity or a history of smoking.

 - In general, Cerivastatin is safe.
 It may cause diarrhoea, gas, heartburn or an upset stomach.
 If any of these happen to you, take it with food (preferably half an hour after dinner).

 - Inform your doctor if you have sudden muscle pain, fever, weakness, dark urine or yellow colour in your eyes or skin.

 - Your doctor may ask you to check your blood sugar before and after you start Cerivastatin.